cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-analyze.md

 -   When aggregating NDV estimates across multiple leaf partitions, HLL statistics generate a more accurate NDV estimates than the standard table statistics.
 -   When updating HLL statistics, `ANALYZE` operations are required only on leaf partitions that have changed.
 For example, `ANALYZE` is required if the leaf partition data has changed, or if the leaf partition has been exchanged with another table.
 For more information about updating partitioned table statistics, see [Notes](#section5).

 > **Important** If you intend to run queries on partitioned tables with GPORCA enabled (the default), then you must collect statistics on the root partition of the partitioned table with the `ANALYZE` or `ANALYZE ROOTPARTITION` command.
 For information about collecting statistics on partitioned tables and when the `ROOTPARTITION` keyword is required, see [Notes](#section5).
-For information about GPORCA, see Overview of GPORCA in the *Greenplum Database Administrator Guide*.
+For information about GPORCA, see Overview of GPORCA in the *Cloudberry Database Administrator Guide*.

-> **Note** You can also use the Greenplum Database utility `analyzedb` to update table statistics.
+> **Note** You can also use the Cloudberry Database utility `analyzedb` to update table statistics.
 The `analyzedb` utility can update statistics for multiple tables concurrently.
 The utility can also check table statistics and update statistics only if the statistics are not current or do not exist.
-For information about the utility, see the *Greenplum Database Utility Guide*.
+For information about the utility, see the *Cloudberry Database Utility Guide*.

 ## Parameters